 Kevin had his first solo art exhibit titled “PULSE” in Midtown, Atlanta at Twizted Sisters Bakery and Café.

-Kevin is represented by TurningArt and Curate Art Group that recommends his art to commercial and private clients and collectors nationally.
+Kevin is represented by TurningArt and Curate Art Group that recommends his art to commercial and private clients, interior designers and collectors nationally.

 Kevin had his second solo art exhibit titled "Continuum" at JavaVino Coffee & Wine House in Atlanta and had over 50 pieces of his art on display.
 Kevin had his first open studio showing/party in August 2017.
 In December 2017 Kevin donated two of his paintings to Atlanta's Annual "The Kid In All Of Us" Toy Party/Art Auction to help children in need.
 Both paintings were auctioned and 100% of the proceeds went to benefit Atlanta children.